cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		% bosh micro deployments

+The files in the `deployments` directory need to be saved if you later want to be able to update your micro BOSH instance.
+They are all text files, so you can commit them to a git repository to make sure they are safe in case your bootstrap VM goes away.

 ### Applying a specification

 The micro-bosh-stemcell includes an embedded `apply_spec.yml`.
 This command can be used to apply a different spec to an existing instance.
 The `apply_spec.yml` properties are merged with your Deployment's network.ip and cloud.properties.vcenters properties.